 We’re on the fringe of mapping out the extraordinary effects that saturate the brain through exercise.

-If we can somehow mimic the effects that exercise has on the brain, this would be a big step forward for them.
+If we can mimic the effects that exercise has on the brain, this could be a big help for some populations.

-Research into the remarkable, therapeutic power of exercise continues and so far there appears to be no downside.
+Research into the remarkable therapeutic power of exercise continues.
+So far, there appears to be no downside.

 Reference: Lactate Mediates the Effects of Exercise on Learning and Memory through SIRT1-Dependent Activation of Hippocampal Brain-Derived Neurotrophic Factor (BDNF).
 Hayek, et al. 2019